AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## Add course modules for Captivate and Presenter {#addcoursemodulesforcaptivateandpresenter}

-You can also publish the course modules to Captivate Prime from Adobe Captivate and Adobe Presenter software using the Publish menu.
+You can also publish the course modules to Learning Manager from Adobe Captivate and Adobe Presenter software using the Publish menu.

 1. In Captivate, click **Publish > Publish to Captivate Prime**.
 1. Provide the sub-domain name or email id and click **Submit**.
 If you have multiple accounts, you are prompted to choose the account.
 1. Log in with Adobe credentials.
 If you do not have an Adobe id, click **Create Account**.
 After authorization, you are directed to module publishing page.
 1. Provide all the basic information about the module and click Publish.

-You can see the published module on the Captivate Prime modules page.
+You can see the published module on the Learning Manager modules page.
 For more information, see [Publish project to Adobe Learning Manager](https://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html).

 ## Course effectiveness {#courseeffectiveness}